fenago/data-analysis-scala/Lab_1.md

 ![](./images1.PNG)

-As can be seen in the preceding table, the `apply` operation for getting the element at a specified index is a fast constant-time operation for an array.
-Along similar lines, the `update` operation for replacing an element at the specified index is also a fast constant-time operation.
-On the other hand, the `tail` operation for getting elements other than the `head` is a slow linear time operation.
-In fact, the `prepend`, `append`, and `insert` operations are not even supported for an array.
-This might seem a limiting factor at first, but Scala has an `ArrayBuffer` class for building an array, and that should be used if such operations are necessary.

 In data analysis, we typically create a dataset initially and use it over and over again during different phases of the analysis.
 This